boscoh/pdbremix/readme.md

 	    for atom in soup.atoms():
 	      if v3.distance(ca.pos, atom.pos) < 4:

+To help with searching, a number of useful default lists are provided in a data module:

+	from pdbremix import data

+	data.res_name_to_char - a dictionary to convert 3 letter amino acid
+	                        names to char
+	data.res_char_to_name - the reverse of the above data.backbone_atoms - common backbone names for PDB and MD packages data.radii - dictionary of atomic radii for various elements data.solvent_res_types - some common solvent residue names in PDB
+	                         MD packages

 ### Handling chains in PDB files

 The Soup object does not represent chains in its data structure.
 In the author's experience, this adds a lot of complexity that doesn't result in any great utility.
 Rather, the `chain_id` is stored in every atom, and should be the same for all atoms in a residue.